 From Flagstaff, take the I-40 west towards Los Angeles for 29 miles to exit 165 AZ64/ I-40 Williams/Grand Canyon.
-Turn Left onto AZ 64/ S/W historic Route 66 for and drive for 2.5 miles to N 4th Street.
+Turn Left onto AZ 64/ S/W historic Route 66 and drive for 2.5 miles to N 4th Street.
 Turn left on N 4th Street which turns into Perkinsville Rd. and drive 3.6 miles to the snow play area.

 Kendrick Watchable Wildlife Trail

-Please be prepared for the forest roads during snow conditions, road may not be maintained and could be very muddy. a 4 wheel drive vehicle with some clearance is recommended. having a winch is even better.
+Please be prepared for the forest roads during snow conditions, roads may not be maintained and could be very muddy. a 4 wheel drive vehicle with some clearance is recommended. having a winch is even better.

 Check out this great map for winter activities in the area.